peterpjaspers/yet-another-make/doc/design_overview.md

   read file F.
 - given a derived file node F YAM can quickly find the command node that produces file F.

-## The initial DAG
+## Command DAG

-The initial DAG is the graph before the first build and is constructed from information stored in build files.
-For for our example software system the initial DAG looks as follows:
+The ***command DAG*** is the graph that is constructed from information stored in the build files.
+For for our example software system the command DAG looks as follows:
 <figure>
     <img src="DAG_before_build.PNG">
-    <figcaption>DAG of the example software system before first build.</figcaption>
+    <figcaption>Command DAG of the example software system .</figcaption>
 </figure>

-# The YAM build
+# YAM build

 On completion of a successfull build all output files are up-to-date, i.e. output files are:
 - produced by commands as defined in the latest build files